brainlife/docs/docs/user/started.md

 # Getting Started with brainlife.io

-Now, let’s learn how to use brainlife.io!
+Now, let’s learning how to use brainlife.io!
 This “Getting Started” tutorial will give you a quick overview of how to:

 * Sign up for brainlife.io
 * Create new projects